Tides of Tadoussac.com Marées de Tadoussac

-Carrie was born on August 13, 1881, to William Rhodes and Caroline Annie Hibler in Adelaide, Australia.
+Carrie was born in 1881, to William Rhodes and Caroline Annie Hibler in Adelaide, Australia.
 William was superintendent of railway systems and was presumably in Australia to assist in building their railway.
 Carrie’s first visit to Tadoussac was in the summer of 1882.
-When in Tadoussac the family stayed at Brynhyfryd, but the original, that was on the same site.
-In 1885 - 86 Carrie and her mother went again to Australia.
+When in Tadoussac the family stayed at the original Rhodes cottage that was on the same site as today’s Brynhyfryd.
+In 1885 - 86 Carrie and her mother again visited Australia.
 A brother Godfrey was born in 1890 and died in 1892.
 The family lived in Philadelphia, but spent much of their time at Benmore in Quebec City, especially when William was travelling.

 William’s sister, Minnie, married Harry Morewood.
-The family lived in New York but spent a great deal of time at Benmore and Tadoussac as well – important because one of their sons, Frank, born 1886, would eventually marry Carrie in 1919 or 1920.
-Carrie was 38 when she married, Frank about 35, and they had two children, Bill and Betty.
+The family lived in New York but spent a great deal of time at Benmore and Tadoussac – important because one of their sons, Frank, born 1886, would eventually marry Carrie in 1919 or 1920.
+Carrie was thirty-eight when she married, Frank about thirty-five, and they had two children, Bill and Betty.

-Nothing is known about Carrie’s schooling, but Frank went to Bishop’s College School in Lennoxville at age 14.
-It is believed that Frank was an architect and he designed several houses in Tadoussac: Windward, the Turcot house, and the new Brynhyfryd, that we know of.
-He also did a great deal of design work for the chapel, having the steps and the back door added to the building, as well as the rose window on the street side.
+Nothing is known about Carrie’s schooling, but Frank went to Bishop’s College School in Lennoxville at age fourteen.
+It is believed that Frank was an architect and he designed several houses in Tadoussac: Windward, the Turcot house, and the new Brynhyfryd.
+He also did a great deal of design work for the chapel, having the steps and the back door added to the building in cement, as well as the rose window on the street side.

 After Frank’s death, Carrie lived with their son Bill and his family outside Philadephia.
 She travelled often to Lennoxville and Tadoussac to spend time with Betty and her family.
 Carrie was active in the church in Pennsylvania.
-She was a quiet, gentle woman who did not interfere with the upbringing of her grandchildren but had a big influence on all of us.
-She was a very positive role model to us all.
-I remember her catching me doing something I was forbidden to do in Tadoussac, and telling me she would not tell my parents if I promised never to do it again.
-Somehow when she gave me a reason why it was dangerous it made sense, so I did not do it again.
+She was a quiet, gentle woman who did not interfere with the upbringing of her grandchildren but had a big influence on all of them.
+She was a very positive role model.
+Granddaughter Anne remembers her catching her doing something she was forbidden to do in Tadoussac, and telling her she would not tell her parents if she promised never to do it again.
+Somehow when Granny gave a reason why it was dangerous it made sense, so Anne did not do it again.

 As an old lady Carrie (Granny) had some sort of palsy so she typed everything.
-When I was first married, she wrote to me every week and I wrote back every Friday while sitting at the laundromat.
-When we bought our first house, she gave us a washer and dryer!
-Uncle Bill told me she fussed terribly if my note did not arrive on Wednesday.
+When Anne was first married, Granny wrote to her every week and Anne wrote back every Friday while sitting at the laundromat.
+When Anne and Ian bought their first house, she gave them a washer and dryer!
+Uncle Bill told Anne that Granny fussed terribly if her note did not arrive on Wednesday.

-She had a series of heart attacks in the last years and eventually passed in 1973.
-At that time, she had met her first great grandchild and knew the second was on the way and would be named Carrie.
+She had a series of heart attacks in her last few years and died in 1973.
+At that time, she had met her first great-grandchild and knew the second was on the way and would be named Carrie, after her.